goshiphq/goship-cms/content/blog/textile-logistics-shipping-apparel.md

 ---
-keywords: apparel shipping, textile shipping, clothing shipping
+keywords: apparel supply chain, textile logistics, shipping apparel, textile and apparel logistics
 author: GoShip Admin
 title: "Textile Logistics: What To Consider When Shipping Apparel"
 intro: "Textile and clothing industries are two big branches of the economy,